The Five Ingredients of an Effective Apology

-Ask yourself (or someone else) why you (or they) are offering an apology in a given situation and the answer is likely to be, “I’m apologizing because I was wrong/mistaken/at fault,” or “One should/must/is expected to apologize in such situations,” or “It’s the right/mature/responsible thing to do.”
-And therein lays the problem.
+Ask yourself (or someone else) why you (or they) are offering an apology in a given situation and the answer is likely to be, “I’m apologizing because I was wrong/mistaken/at fault,” or “one should/must/is expected to apologize in such situations,” or “It’s the right/mature/responsible thing to do.”
+And therein lies the problem.
 Because while such motivations are well and good, none of them reflect what the apology actually aims to achieve.

 Consider that if you’re apologizing you must have done something to distress, hurt, offend, disappoint, frustrate, upset, anger, startle, or disrupt another person’s emotional equilibrium in some way.
 Therefore, the primary goal of your apology should be to ease that person’s emotional burden and garner their authentic forgiveness.
 As a bonus (and an important one), and only if your apology is effective, your own feelings of guilt or regret will ease.

 However, for apologies to be effective, they have to be focused on the other person’s needs and feelings, not your own.
 This fundamental misunderstanding of who should be the focus of the apology is the reason so many politicians, athletes, and other celebrities sound blatantly insincere when offering them publically, and why so many of our own efforts are ineffective—because we’re not trying to make the other person feel better, we’re trying to make ourselves feel better.